openstack-attic/identity-api/openstack-identity-api/v3/src/markdown/identity-api-v3-os-kds-ext.md

     Base64encode(HMAC(SigningKey, RequestMetadata))

-The key used for the signature is the requestor's long term key.
+The key used for the signature is the requester's long term key.
 The KDS should verify the signature upon receipt of the request.
 This requires that the KDS access the `source` from the request metadata in order to lookup the associated long term key that can be used to verify the signature.
 The KDS